 Moreover, this legislation supports wider efforts to keep pets safe, including the compulsory microchipping of cats which became law in June 2024.
 These measures work in tandem, ensuring that pets can be reunited with their owners quickly if lost or stolen.

-For us, the Pet Abduction Bill is a victory for compassion and common sense.
-It recognises what pet owners have always known – our pets are more than just possessions; they are family.
+For many, the Pet Abduction Bill will be seen as a victory for compassion.
+It represents a monumental shift in how we, as a society, view and protect our pets, recognising what pet owners have always believed to be true – that pets are more than just possessions.
 The law now aligns with this understanding, ensuring that pets are protected, not just as property, but as living, feeling beings whose emotional well-being matters.